 Because you will find mainly bicycles inside the old town, it increases the charm of this city.
 In some parts of the city, a tram is available for residents to get around.
 Most noteworthy – the unexpected?
 Several small canals – nothing like Venice of course, but very pretty.

 In the heart of the city, you will find The Mercato, an enormous shopping market.
 Vendors selling cheeses, salamis, meats, and pasta can be found inside.
-The building itself is beautiful and the vendors intriguing.
+The building itself is beautiful and the vendors are intriguing.
 The market spills outside in the piazza complete with stalls under white canopies filled with clothing, kitchen items, sunglasses, scarves, and lots of other things.

 Find your perfect stay here: